publiccodenet/about/activities/documentation/writing-indexes.md

 This paragraph should include hyperlinks to offramp to more general or introductory content (for example publiccode.net or an explainer page).

 The rest of the text should be directed primarily at the likely users of the page (eg members, contractors, staff, other close collaborators).
-This text should avoid hyperlinking, particularly to the resources and guides available in the directory.
+This text should not include hyperlinks to the resources and guides available in the directory.

 ### Resources and guides